victorca25/traiNNer/codes/options/README.md

 name: 001_template  # the name that defines the experiment and the directory that will be created in the experiments directory.
 # name: debug_001_template  # use the "debug" or "debug_nochkp" prefix in the name to run a test session and check everything is working.
 Does validation and state saving every 8 iterations.
 Remove "debug" to run the real training session.
 use_tb_logger: true  # wheter to enable Tensorboard logging or not.
 Output will be saved in: traiNNer/tb_logger/
-model: srragan  # the model training strategy to be used.
+model: sr  # the model training strategy to be used.
 Depends on the type of model, from: https://github.com/victorca25/traiNNer/tree/master/codes/models
 scale: 4  # the scale factor that will be used for training for super-resolution cases.
 Default is "1".
 gpu_ids: [0]  # the list of `CUDA_VISIBLE_DEVICES` that will be used during training, ie. for two GPUs, use [0, 1].
 The batch size should be a multiple of the number of 'gpu_ids', since images will be distributed from the batch to each GPU.
 use_amp: true  # select to use PyTorch's Automatic Mixed Precision package to train in low-precision FP16 mode (lowers VRAM requirements).